DCC-EX/dcc-ex.github.io/docs/get-started/assembly.rst

 .. warning:: Make sure you have cut the trace on the motor control board.
 If not, see above first.
 Once you know the trace is cut, connect power to the motor board

 Make sure you have a power supply with the correct voltage and current rating.
-For help on selecting your power supply, please see `compatible Power Supplies <../reference/hardware/power-supplies.html>`_
+For help on selecting your power supply, please see :doc:`compatible Power Supplies </reference/hardware/power-supplies>`

 If you are using a "bench" or metal box type power supply, simply connect the DC output of the power supply to the DC input of the motor shield.
 Make sure that the positive screw terminal (+) is connected to the positive terminal (Vin) of the motor shield and the negative terminal (- or gnd) is connected to the negative (gnd) terminal of the motor shield.